 To determine the gas pressure issue, you should hire a qualified gas engineer.
 They will be able to pinpoint the problem by testing the pressure into the gas meter from the mains gas, then out of the meter and back into it.
 The problem could be caused by the mains gas, which will affect the rest of your gas appliance, and will require the assistance of your gas company.

-If it is not the mains gas, then it could be an issue with the meter’s regulator, especially if the F2 fault code flashes up during the winter months, as the regulator may be frozen.
-This will restrict the gas flow and will force the Printed Circuit Board (PCB) to command the boiler to enter an automatic safety lockout mode.
+If it isn’t the mains gas, then it could be an issue with the meter’s regulator, especially if the F2 fault code flashes up during the winter months, as the regulator may be frozen.
+This will restrict the gas flow and will force the Printed Circuit Board (PCB) to command the boiler to enter an automatic safety lockout mode

 If you believe there is a problem with your boiler fan, you should call in a professional to check your fan and make the necessary repairs or replacement if required.